-The reason for defining DNS mappings for NSAPs is to support CLNP in the Internet.
-Debugging with CLNP ping and traceroute is becoming more difficult with only numeric NSAPs as the scale of deployment increases.
+The reason for defining DNS mappings for NSAPs is to support the existing CLNP deployment in the Internet.
+Debugging with CLNP ping and traceroute has become more difficult with only numeric NSAPs as the scale of deployment has increased.
 Current debugging is supported by maintaining and exchanging a configuration file with name/NSAP mappings similar in function to hosts.txt.
 This suffers from the lack of a central coordinator for this file and also from the perspective of scaling.
-The former is the most serious short-term problem.
+The former describes the most serious short-term problem.
 Scaling of a hosts.txt-like solution has well-known long-term scaling difficiencies.